-During the six months ended February 28, 2005, the Company issued 87,500 shares of common stock upon the exercise of stock options.
+During the nine months ended May 31, 2005, the Company issued 298,833 shares of common stock upon the exercise of stock options.
 The options were exercised at a price of \$1.80 per share.
+The exercise price for 126,333 of the options exercised was paid for by the option holder utilizing 30,000 shares of Company common stock that was held by the option holder more than six months with a market value at the date of exercise totaling \$227,400, which is shown as Treasury Stock on the accompanying balance sheet.

-NOTE 7 - - RELATED PARTY TRANSACTIONS
+NOTE 8-RELATED PARTY TRANSACTIONS

-The Company leases office space from its former CEO and shareholder.
+The Company leases office space from its former CEO, who is also a greater than ten percent shareholder.
 Prior to September 1, 2004, the Company was not required to pay rent.
 Effective September 1, 2004, the Company executed a lease agreement whereby the Company leases the office space on a month-to-month basis for \$1,000 per month.

-NOTE 8 - - LCH, INC. SETTLEMENT AGREEMENT
+NOTE 9-LCH, INC. SETTLEMENT AGREEMENT

-Effective August 31, 2004, the Company entered into the Settlement Agreement with LCH, Inc. (an entity related to the Company's former CEO).
-Under the Settlement Agreement, LCH released the Company from its obligations under the LCH Agreement (which is more fully described in the Company's Annual Report on Form 10-KSB for the year ended August 31, 2004) in consideration of the Company's former CEO surrendering 306,279 shares of common stock (which had been pledged as collateral to secure payment of notes issued by the Company to LCH in 1988 and 1989), and the Company repaying the \$950,000 principal amount of the notes.
+Effective August 31, 2004, the Company entered into the Settlement Agreement with LCH, Inc. (an entity related to the Company's former CEO, Mr. Clark).
+Under the Settlement Agreement LCH released the Company from its obligations under the LCH Agreement (which is more fully described in the Company's Annual Report on Form 10-KSB for the year ended August 31, 2004) in consideration of the Company's former CEO surrendering 306,279 shares of common stock (which had been pledged as collateral to secure payment of notes issued by the Company to LCH in 1988 and 1989), and the Company repaying the \$950,000 principal amount of the notes.
 The 306,279 shares were designated to repay \$1,557,110 of accrued interest payable to LCH under the notes and to retire \$4.0 million of contingent obligations payable to LCH under the LCH Agreement.
-To reimburse Mr. Clark, on January 13, 2005, the Company paid Mr. Clark \$50,555 in cash and issued to him 300,000 shares of restricted common stock (totaling \$2,465,555).
+To reimburse Mr. Clark, on January 13, 2005, the Company paid Mr. Clark \$50,555 in cash and issued to him 300,000 shares of restricted common stock (the consideration paid to Mr. Clark had a total value of \$2,465,555).